Advertising and the Consumer Leasing Act – Overview

-The Consumer Leasing Act and Regulation M contain special requirements for the advertisement of a “consumer lease,” i.e., a lease for personal property to an individual for more than four months for personal, family, or household use where the total contractual obligation is not more than $25,000.
+The Advertising and the Consumer Leasing Act and Regulation M include special requirements for the advertisement of a “consumer lease,” i.e., a lease for personal property to an individual for more than four months for personal, family, or household use where the total contractual obligation is not more than twenty five thousand dollars ($25,000).

 Violations of the Act

-The Federal Trade Commission (FTC) enforces the advertising disclosure requirements of the Act and Regulation M. The FTC is authorized to file civil lawsuits against persons who violate the advertising disclosure requirements.
-A person who violates the advertising disclosure requirements may be subject to a cease and desist order, an injunction, a fine, and damages.
+The FTC enforces the advertising disclosure requirements of the Advertising and the Consumer Leasing Act and Regulation M. The FTC is authorized to file civil lawsuits against persons who violate the advertising disclosure requirements.
+There are penalties for a person who violates the advertising disclosure requirements; they may be subject to a cease and desist order, an injunction, a fine, and damages.